Benefits of volunteering in aged care

 Aged care volunteers in particular play a valuable role in making a positive difference in the lives of older Australians.
 From assisting with leisure and other activities to helping to access community services and administration, there are plenty of aged care volunteer opportunities for people to get involved in and help residents stay socially connected.

 So what are some of the benefits of volunteering?

 1. You get to meet new people

-Are you a good listener, have a driver’s licence, enjoy running activities or are well organised?
-Well volunteering could be for you and these are just some of the skills organisations are looking for when it comes to recruiting volunteers.
+Are you a good listener, do you have a driver's licence, do you enjoy running activities, or are you well organised?
+Volunteering in aged care could be for you, and these are just some of the skills aged care organisations are looking for when it comes to recruiting volunteers.

 4. Improve your wellbeing